5 Things You Wouldn’t Expect Your Dentist to Know About You

 Aside from the lingering smell of alcohol, heavy drinking patients are prone to dry mouth and cavities because alcohol is high in sugars.
 A dry mouth also leads to cavities due to lack of saliva, which is the agent that neutralizes harmful acids.
 Lastly, we all know that alcohol abuse is damaging to our bodies in general.
 Please drink responsibly.

 Almost 50% of pregnant women develop gingivitis.
-A much smaller percentage of women develop a pyogenic granuloma, or a pregnancy tumor on the gum.
+A much smaller percentage of women develop a pyogenic granuloma or a pregnancy tumor on the gum.
 Some pregnant women will simply need more frequent dental care.
 On another note, let your dentist know if you are pregnant.
-X rays and certain treatments may not be safe during pregnancy.
-Talk about an awkward way to find out you’re pregnant…
+X-rays and certain treatments may not be safe during pregnancy.

 Have you been biting your nails?
 Grinding your teeth?
 Clenching your jaw?
 Teeth can chip and crack from these anxious habits.
 Stress wreaks havoc on our bodies.
 Take up yoga or plan a mini vacation.
-Relieve your mouth and mind from such hardships!
+Relieve your mouth and mind from all that stress.
+You’ll thank yourself later.